SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Suspicious Mshta Execution From Wmi"

+    Detects mshta executed by wmiprvse as parent.
+It has been used by TA505 with some malicious documents.

+    - **Effort:** intermediate

 ??? abstract "Suspicious Netsh DLL Persistence"

     Detects persitence via netsh helper.
 Netsh interacts with other operating system components using dynamic-link library (DLL) files.
 Adversaries may establish persistence by executing malicious content triggered by Netsh Helper DLLs.